-Our principle business activity is the provision of higher education services.
-By nature of our business we engage in activities that have only minimal direct impact on the environment.
-Nonetheless, we recognize the importance of environmental protection and have adopted a number of measures which are regularly carried out to manage emissions and waste in the course of our business operations.
+TOP's principle business activity is the provision of higher education services and by nature of our business we engage in activities that have only minimal direct impact on the environment.
+Nonetheless, TOP recognizes the importance of environmental protection and has adopted a few measures which are regularly carried out to manage emissions and waste in the course of our business operations.